CyberSkald/CyberSkald.github.io/README.md

 ## Hey there 👋

-Just a personal cyberblog for independent malware analysis, vulnerability research, reverse engineering, detection engineering, and whatever other miscellaneous technical research I come across.
+Just a personal cyberblog for independent malware analysis, vulnerability research, reverse engineering, detection engineering, and whatever other miscellaneous technical research I come across from my own home SOC setup.

 I'll be keeping notes on various topics I'm learning about and other stuff I find interesting enough to dig into.
 Some posts may be polished write-ups, others blurbs of whatever I'm thinking might be useful to talk about.